-Water servicing will be provided to the site via three new water services as shown on Drawing SER-1.
+Water servicing will be provided to the site via two new water services as shown on Drawing SER-1.
 Region of Peel has indicated that a redundant water service with isolation between the services will be required.
 The water service size is estimated to be 200 mm which will be confirmed as the project advances.
-A 250 mm connection will be made to the existing 300 mm watermain on Kirwin Avenue and two 300 mm connections will be made to the proposed 600 mm on Hurontario Street.
+A 250 mm connection will be made to the existing 300 mm watermain on Kirwin Avenue and a 300 mm connection will be made to the proposed 600 mm on Hurontario Street.
 The onsite water supply system will be designed by the project mechanical engineer as the building design advances.

-The total proposed fire flow from the subject lands is estimated to be 116.7 L/s (1849 USGPM) and the average day demand is approximately 15 L/s (129 USGPM).
+The total proposed fire flow from the subject lands is estimated to be 100 L/s (1585 USGPM) and the average day demand is approximately 11.46 L/s (181 USGPM).